Factors that affect tree growth

 The narrow rings shown in this cross-section could have been caused by several things such as drought, heavy insect damage, or damage from construction.
 If a tree loses all or most of its leaves because of an insect attack or drought, it cannot make food and grows very little that year.
 Root damage from the construction of a house or sidewalk too close to the tree reduces the water and minerals the roots can absorb.

-graphic of cross section
+Illustration of a cross section with narrow rings

 Additional Resource